"Now when these things begin to happen, look up and lift up your heads,

 - It might be martyrdom at the hands of an unfriendly mob or government agency.

 - It might be a few unpleasant years waiting for one of the subsequent rapture events.
+For more information, see the Missed the Rapture? content on this website.

 My personal recommendation is to be in the first group that is raptured to safety.
 You might not have time to get your act together in the days or weeks (or hours) between the next Rapture event and Ezekiel's War.